JoeE09/JoeE09.github.io/projects/sleep-trend-analyzer.md

 ### The Problem
 - I have trouble with consistent sleep and feeling refreshed in the morning
-- I have no way to know sleep patterns or what habits most affect my sleep
+- I lacked insight into how sleep schedules and habits affect sleep quality
-- I need to have better sleep quality to improve overall productivity
+- I wanted data-driven ways to improve my sleep and daytime energy

 ### My Solution
 - Designed a data pipeline combining manual logs, fitbit sleep data, and environmental data
-- Developed a custom mobile interface for seamless manual logging
+- Developed a easy-to-use mobile logger with Apple Shortcuts / Custom Apps Script API
-- Developed dashboards from a unified database to visualize sleep patterns
+- (Planned) develop dashboards from a unified database to visualize sleep patterns
-- Using machine learning and other analytics to identify trends and correlations
+- (Planned) use statistics/ML techniques to extract insights into what factors most affect sleep quality

 *Note: All visuals and data shown are anonymized and may not accurately reflect real sleep patterns.* className="text-center text-sm text-gray-500"